- ADA Accommodations

 - Type of accommodation

 NOTE: If there is a disagreement with the determination regarding the requested accommodation a review of the determination may be sought within 10 days of the date of the response.
-Procedures for requesting a review are located in Section G of Rule 1.100. - external link
+Procedures for requesting a review are located in California Rules of Court, rule 1.100(g) - external link

 Services Which Require Advance Notice